Handbook

 For information about Athletics eligibility, please refer to the: Athletic Eligibility and Substance Abuse Policy

-For additional information refer to the: APS Student Policies and Procedural Directives
+For additional information refer to the: APS Handbook for Student Sucess. or the Handbook for Student Success (PDF).

 Attendance